kkwong44/brainpower/README.md

 Player is expected to complete 20 levels within 10 minutes.
 For each level a random number will briefly display on the screen then ask the player to submit the same number.
 Each answer submitted will be checked and varified.
 The answer either correct and incorrect.
 Score will be updated accordingly and the player then can proceed to the next level till the end of the game.
 The final score and time used will be display on the screen.
 The player can now play a new game to improve their scores.

 Features on this page
+* The game use Local and Sesseion storages to hold constants and variables.
 * Player can access to the game's instruction by clicking the Instruction button located on the header.
 * Game's Title
 * Game's Area